About USC Gould

 Ronald Han, Esq.

 Ron Han graduated from the University of California, Berkeley, and earned his JD from the Georgetown University Law Center.
-He is responsible for counseling students and alumni in career planning and job search strategies, and for advising judicial clerkship candidates.
-He joined the Career Services Office in 2011 after serving as an associate director for the Career Development Office at Pepperdine University School of Law.
-Prior to that, Han practiced as a litigation attorney representing a broad range of clients in state and federal court in the areas of intellectual property, complex commercial litigation, real estate, and labor and employment.
+He is responsible for counseling students and alumni in career planning and job search strategies, with an emphasis on small & mid-sized law firms, the Orange County & San Diego legal markets and diversity, equity & inclusion programming.
+He also recently served as the Vice-President of the Los Angeles Area Legal Recruitment Association.
+Han joined the Career Services Office in 2011 after working in the Career Development Office at Pepperdine University School of Law.
+Prior to that, he practiced as a litigation attorney representing a broad range of clients in state and federal court in the areas of intellectual property, complex commercial litigation, real estate, and labor and employment.